 Under the income-based repayment plan, for example, your payments are based on your household size and are capped at 15 percent of your discretionary income.
 Public service jobs generally aren’t high-paying to begin with so you stand to get the most amount of loans forgiven if you choose this option.

 Weighing the pros and cons for borrowers

 The most obvious benefit of the public service loan forgiveness is that it lets you get rid of student debt faster.
 If you’re on an income-driven repayment plan, your monthly payments aren’t as likely to put a major strain on your budget either, which is definitely a positive if you’re also dealing with credit card debt or you’re trying to save money so you can buy a home down the line.
 There’s also an extra plus since your forgiven loans won’t count against you at tax time.
 If you were enrolled in an income-driven repayment plan only, anything the government writes off would be considered taxable income.

 For some borrowers, the service commitment tends to be the biggest obstacle especially if you were considering a different career path.
 Aside from the pay difference compared to the private sector, public service jobs tend to be more stressful by nature.
 If you end up getting burned out and leaving public employment, you won’t be eligible for public loan forgiveness no matter how close you are to the 10-year mark.

 The other big danger with the program is that it could always be cut if funding runs out.
-The plan’s earliest waves of participants won’t qualify for forgiveness until 2017 and a lot can happen between now and then.
 If the program folds, some borrowers could actually end up worse off than when they started if the amount they’ve been paying on an IBR plan isn’t enough to offset the interest that the loans have racked up in the meantime.

 Are there alternatives for making student debt more manageable?